tropy/docs/using_tropy/project_view/view_photos.md

 ![](/assets/view-photos.png)

+Moving the slider to the right switches the display to a grid.

 ![](/assets/grid-view.png)

 If you are viewing your photos as a list, you can sort the list by column.
 Just click on the name of the column you want to sort by.
 The arrow \(^\) indicates which column your items are sorted by and whether they are sorted ascending \(^\) or descending \(ˇ\).